sdsu-its/book-i-clicker-quickstart/setup.md

 In most cases, you will be using **Frequency Code** AA.

-You should turn off the frequency alert message as it will display every time you open the software.
-(NEED NEW PICTURE OF THE GENERAL SETTINGS WINDOW) Click the drop down menu under "**Show frequency alert message:**" and choose "Not at all."
+You may want to turn off the frequency alert message as it will display every time you open the software.
+Click the drop down menu under "**Show frequency alert message:**" and choose "Not at all."

 On Mac software, you should also click on **Prevent App Nap** to prevent your software from "sleeping" between questions.

+(NEED NEW PICTURE OF THE GENERAL SETTINGS WINDOW)
 ![](images/General Settings.png)

+### REEF Polling Tab

-### Setting Up Your Gradebook
+### Gradebook Tab

-i>clicker integrates with Blackboard, which makes it easy to download your roster and upload grades.
+i>clicker integrates with Blackboard making it easy to download your roster and upload grades.
+Your course must be available so that i>clicker can make the connection.

-Click on “Select Course” to start the connection process.
+Click on “**Select Course**” to start the connection process.
+(Note: If you don't see "Select Course," you might not have the integration software.)

-In order to integrate with Blackboard, you will need to make your course available and configure i>clicker to talk with your Blackboard Course.

 In your Blackboard course, go to the Course Tools in the Control Panel.
 Click on “i>clicker Instructor Tools”.